TheMaxi7/RoK-discord-bots/Ark Slave/README.md

 ## Contact and Support

-For any bugs or any suggestions feel free to contact me in Discord (Vulcan Maxi#7453).
+For any bugs or any suggestions feel free to join my [test discord server](https://discord.gg/EH7QhwxqkW), add me on discord (@TheMaxi7) or simply open an issue.

 ## License